 I don’t hide from that, cause it’s my story.
-I was a professional golfer for many years, worked at some incredible advertising agencies on multimillion-dollar campaigns, I even went door to door selling stuff to strangers.
-My life was fluctuating between success and failure was a direct reflection of where drugs and alcohol were taking me.
+I was a professional golfer for many years, worked at some incredible advertising agencies on multimillion-dollar campaigns, and even went door-to-door selling stuff to strangers.
+My life fluctuating between success and failure was a direct reflection of where drugs and alcohol were taking me.

 In 2008 I decided to change my life and get into long-term recovery from drugs and alcohol.
 Rewriting a story is hard.
 I was literally lost as to what was my purpose or what I should do with my life.
 I was fortunate to climb the infamous ladder of success in the drug and alcohol treatment industry, working as a Marketing Director, COO, and Executive Director.

 I learned so much from everyone I came in contact with, but I always knew that I wanted to build something for myself.
 Over 5 years ago, A Sober Caddy was born.
 I always wanted to mold and build A Sober Caddy on creativity and passion.
 I never have allowed money to drive the direction of A Sober Caddy.

 People are shocked when they hear that, but I stand behind the fact that creativity and passion are just seeds of success.
 A Sober Caddy is a Substance Abuse/Mental Health All-Encompassing Creative Agency.